 - Advertising – 5% of total income

-As I said, there are so many ways to make money with your blog.
+As I said, there are many ways to make money with your blog.
 But sponsored posts make up more than 50% of my total income on my blog right now, AND I work a full-time job.
-I won’t tell you all of this to brag, but rather to show you what you can do too!
+So I won’t tell you all this to brag, but rather to show you what you can do too!
 If I can do it, then you can do it too.

 I was not generating much traffic on my blog when I started working with brands.
 However, I got my first sponsored post when my blog reached 2k followers per month.
 Sponsored posts are a great way to start making money if you are new and have just created a blog.

 And I actually teach bloggers exactly how to do this in my Blogging Money Formula course.

 Blogging Money Formula

-Blogging Money Formula is an online course that shows motivated bloggers how to go from making a few (or no) dollars to earning consistent income from their blogs every single month.
+Blogging Money Formula is an online course that shows motivated bloggers how to go from making a few (or no) dollars to earning consistent income from their blogs every month.
 I show you how to set up the foundation you need to make REAL income with your blog to make a difference for you and your family in the long run.

 The program will teach you how to:

 - Establish yourself as a professional blogger: I’ll show you everything your blog needs to be recognized as a professional blogger.

-Get brands to reach out to you: I’ll show you what you need to set up on your blog so that brands reach out to you, as well as where to go to put yourself on their radar.
+- Get brands to reach out to you: I’ll show you what you need to set up on your blog so that brands reach out to you and where to go to put yourself on their radar.

 - Build long-term relationships with brands: This way, you can get recurring business with brands instead of pitching new ones all the time.

-Write content that appeals to your audience and the brand: Because great content does not need to be either-or!
+- Write content that appeals to your audience and the brand: Great content does not need to be either-or!